Emergency Evaluation and Action Committee Policy and Procedures

 I. Committee Membership

-The Vice Chancellor for Student Affairs1, the Director of Counseling and Wellness Services, a faculty or professional staff member from the Committee on Student Conduct (designated by the Chair of that Committee), a representative of the Department of Housing and Residential Education designated by the Director of Housing and Residential Education, and the University's Chief of Police shall be permanent members of the Committee.
+The Vice Chancellor for Student Affairs1, the Director of Counseling and Psychological Services (CAPS), a faculty or professional staff member from the Committee on Student Conduct (designated by the Chair of that Committee), a representative of the Department of Housing and Residential Education designated by the Director of Housing and Residential Education, and the University's Chief of Police shall be permanent members of the Committee.
 The Committee shall be chaired by the Vice Chancellor for Student Affairs or his/her delegate.
 The following University officials will also sit on the Committee in the situations indicated below:

 1. In a case involving an applicant for admission, the Dean or Director of Admissions for the unit to which the individual has applied (the Dean or Director shall be a non-voting member);